 No two kids are the same.
-But too often, car seats are built with just one child in mind, shipping with restrictive harnesses and stubborn and unforgiving recline settings.
-The NextFit iX does not have that problem.
+But too often, car seats are built with just one child in mind, resulting in restrictive harnesses and stubborn and unforgiving recline settings.
+The NextFit iX doesn’t have these problems.
 Designed to switch between nine recline positions and fixed with an infinitely adjustable headrest, you can customize this seat to your heart’s content to ensure your child is safe and comfortable on every ride.

 Chicco’s car seat has been rigorously crash tested to meet federal safety standards.
-The seat packs all the safety features you would expect, plus, a steel-reinforced frame and exterior to minimize flexing and prevent forward movement during a crash.
+It packs all the safety features you would expect, plus a steel-reinforced frame and exterior to minimize flexing and prevent forward movement during a crash.
 The seat’s one-pull harness can be tightened and loosened with minimal effort.

-Thick padding throughout the seat, and even along the harness provides added comfort and safety.
-However, our Geeks’ favorite feature is the seat’s nine-position recline, which smoothly transitions to comfortable sleeping position for your little one.
-Bonus: the newborn inlay packaged with the seat helps accommodate both newborn and prematurely-born babies.
+Thick padding throughout the seat and even along the harness provides added comfort and safety.
+However, our Geeks’ favorite feature is the seat’s nine-position recline, which smoothly transitions to a comfortable sleeping position for your little one.
+Bonus: the newborn inlay packaged with the seat helps accommodate both newborn and prematurely born babies.